 was confronted with a complex situation.
-The project in Rue Leblanc in the 15th Arrondissement of Paris was on the very edge of the demarcation line of the Petite Ceinture: that is, close to the former railway line that surrounded Paris within the Boulevards des Maréchaux.
+The project in Rue Leblanc in the 15th Arrondissement of Paris was on the very edge of the demarcation line of the Petite Ceinture: that is, close to the former railway line that surrounded Paris R Porte de Versailles M Underground: Balard within the Boulevards des Maréchaux.
 The plot for this north-facing building was next to the railway line and over a hundred metres long.
-The idea was to create a long slab building - typical of low-cost housing built in the 1950s and 1960s - so the plan (consisting of forty-two flats, four individual houses
+The idea was to create a long slab building - typical of low-cost housing built in the 1950s and 1960s - so the plan (consisting of forty-two flats, four individual houses and parking spaces) was divided into four plots, each with flats on six levels and four individual houses on two levels at the end of the plot, away from the road, with a private garden.